shailendrayadav7/shailendrayadav7/README.md

 ## What I Do

-- 🌐 Exploring new tech trends and innovations in the software world.
+- 🌐 Explore new tech trends and innovations in the software world.
-- ☁️ Embracing the power of AWS Cloud to create scalable applications.
+- ☁️ Embrace the power of AWS Cloud to create scalable applications.
-- 🌩️ Navigating data complexities with SQL and MongoDB to uncover actionable insights.
+- 🌩️ Navigate data complexities with SQL and MongoDB to uncover actionable insights.

 ## My Interests